fnguimdo/test/AI Ops/Instana Level 2.md

 - [ ] You can integrate Instana with a log analysis partner such as Coralogix or Humio to get access to log data and analysis
 - [ ] Instana collects all the log data, but the data is not available to users as they don't need to see it or use it

+### Q25.
+You're in tough competition for a big observability deal.
+You know the competitors and the proposal process is pretty open in that you can see each competing vendor's claims as the procurement office demands full transparency.
+You double-check to ensure everything you are saying about your competitors is true so you don't lose credibility.
+Which of the following statements about Instana's competitors is NOT TRUE?

+- [ ] Competitors require manual setup for alert thresholds and dashboards.
+- [ ] Competitors create silos of data and sampled traces (snapshots) and this prevents IT staff from getting full context of all application interdependencies.
+- [ ] Competitors' pricing is simple, predictable, and all-inclusive.
+- [ ] Competitors gather traces through sampling, leading to missing traces and this limits troubleshooting data to what’s available.